saoirse-defi/milestone2-vanilla/README.md

 #### Background

-A collection of backdrops have been prepared and their file locations stored within the array.
-At the start screen, this array is used during user customisation to change backdrops.
+A collection of backdrops have been prepared and strings of their file locations have been stored within an array.
+At the start screen, this array is used for user customisation in order to change the background image.

 #### Difficulty

 At the start screen, a slider is provided to the user to allow for some further customisation.
 The difficulty variable is linked to the enemy speed.
 The user has the ability to choose from 5 different difficulty levels.
-In order to prevent users selecting the lowest difficulty in order to get a high score, points generated from each game event are directly corelated to the difficulty variable.
+In order to prevent users selecting the lowest difficulty in order to get a high score, points generated from each game event are directly correlated to the difficulty variable.

 ### Design Choices